scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

 ## Final code

-You can see the complete code on [GitHub](https://github.com/scalacenter/scala-advent-of-code/blob/main/2024/src/day21.scala).
+See the complete code on [GitHub](https://github.com/scalacenter/scala-advent-of-code/blob/main/2024/src/day21.scala).

 ## Run it in the browser

-You can play with the code above in the browser, thanks to the solution being compiled to [Scala.js](https://www.scala-js.org/).
+Thanks to the [Scala.js](https://www.scala-js.org/) build, you can also experiment with this code directly in the browser.
 ### Part 1

 <Solver puzzle="day21-part1" year="2024"/>